-- The operation of the Wescone business the owner of the Wescone W300 sample crusher predominantly deployed throughout the global iron ore and assay laboratory industry. - Completion of manufacture of ~30 new Wescone W300 Series 4, Series 3 and Series 2 sample crushers. - Business development activities to expand the distribution capabilities and product offering in Australia, Africa and North America. - Secured a South African Patent for the Wescone W300 Series 4 crusher developed in 2019/20.
+- The operation of the Wescone business the owner of the Wescone W300 sample crusher predominantly deployed throughout the global iron ore and assay laboratory industry. - Business development activities to expand the distribution capabilities and product offering in Australia, Africa and North America. - Advanced north American patent(s) for the Wescone W300 Series 4 crusher including trademark and design copyright registration in specific jurisdictions.